 This is basically a form of charred or boiled vegetable or fish mixed with green chilli, onion, chopped ginger, mustard oil, and coriander leaves.
 A variety of ingredients like potato, eggplant, pumpkin, red lentils, and even fish can be prepared into a Pitika.

-This dish retains the original flavour of the basic ingredient combined with the pungency of raw mustard oil and the aromatics.
-Easily prepared and served with rice, this dish is a wholesome and tasty comfort food for the novice as well as the jaded home cook.
+This dish retains the original flavour of the basic ingredient combined with the pungency of raw mustard oil and aromatics.
+Easily prepared and served with rice, this Assamese dish is wholesome and tasty comfort food for the novice as well as the jaded home cook.

-Pigeon meat may be banned in other Indian states; but it is a specialty in Assam.
+Pigeon meat may be banned in other Indian states, but it is a specialty in Assam.
 It is considered to give the body warmth and is consumed during the winter months.
-The most preferred recipe is when pigeon meat is cooked with banana flower and lots of peppercorns.
+The most preferred recipe is when pigeon meat is cooked with banana flowers and lots of peppercorns.
 This dish may be eaten with rice or roti or as a starter.

 The Assamese have been preparing this for ages and it remains very popular with people eager to uphold tradition.
-This Assamese delicacy is a confluence of flavors and textures with a hint of the exotic.
+This Assamese food preparation is a delicacy. it’s a confluence of flavors and textures with a hint of the exotic.

 Assamese cuisine works with different tried and tested ingredients and cooking techniques.
 The hills prefer fermentation and drying as fresh produce is not always available whereas the plains have a bounty of fresh vegetables and animal proteins.
 A unique characteristic of the food in this region is the combination of vegetables with fish or meat for many of the traditional recipes.

 This draws attention to the complexity of flavours and textures the Assamese understand and use to create an intriguing mix of dishes.
-There are some ingredients which would probably require a braver heart, but the modern food lover would surely appreciate the uniqueness of this cuisine and probably recommend it as a personal favorite.
+There are some ingredients that would probably require a braver heart, but the modern food lover would surely appreciate the uniqueness of this cuisine and probably recommend it as a personal favourite.